-A dairy free low carb raspberry avocado smoothie that's sure to be loved by all.
-So delicious, the kids will never know it has healthy avocado in it.
+Need a new breakfast keto smoothie recipe?
+Here's a dairy-free avocado smoothie that's sure to be loved by all.
+So delicious, the kids will never know it has healthy avocado in it!

-I was never big on avocados, but after learning how nutritious they are, I have grown to love them.
-Lately, I've been eating one almost every day.
+I was never big on avocados.
+But after learning about their nutritional benefits and healthy fat, I have grown to love them.
+Lately, I've been eating one almost every day!

-I pick up at least 4-5 avocados on each trip to the grocery store.
+When I go grocery shopping, I usually pick up at least 4 or 5 organic avocados.
 Typically, I just slice them onto a green salad.

-I wanted to try something a little different with the avocado.
-I saw a few smoothie recipes that used avocado as a thickener, but they were a high in carbs as they also added a lot of fruit juice.
+I wanted to try something a little different with them.
+I saw a few smoothie recipes that used an avocado as a thickener, but they were high in carbs as they also added a lot of fruit juice.

-You can use any sweetener you'd like in this easy recipe.
-Liquid stevia is a great option if you want to stay away from erythritol and make this a low carb paleo raspberry avocado smoothie.
-Sweetleaf even makes a berry flavored stevia liquid that would really enhance the fruit flavor.
+You can use any sweetener you'd like in this simple recipe.
+Liquid stevia or monkfruit is a great option if you want to stay away from erythritol and make this a low-carb paleo raspberry avocado smoothie.
+Sweetleaf even makes a berry-flavored stevia liquid that would really enhance the fruit flavor!